 There are two methods for performing high speed photography with the timer.
-The first method uses a shutter of a camera.
+The first method uses a fast shutter speed.
 The second method uses an electronic flash.

 The main advantage of the shutter method is that it can be used outdoors.
 The subject and the background can be fully illuminated.
 Since the shutter is used to freeze the motion of the subject, it offers a limited speed.
-Maximum speed of a shutter could range from 1/4000sec to 1/8000sec, in some cases it may not be fast enough (fast moving objects will become blurred).
+Maximum speed of a shutter could range from 1/4000 second to 1/8000 second, in some cases it may not be fast enough (fast moving objects will become blurred).

 Finally, there is a delay between the shutter release and the actual exposure.
 It could be as much 100ms or more (depending on camera).
 In addition there could be a small variation in timing, each time the camera takes a picture.
 Therefore this method should not be used when high timing accuracy is required.